 We wrestled with how to commemorate him.
 By launching Oscar’s Book Prize, a hunt for the best pre-school book of the year, we aimed to celebrate a child’s love for magical stories.
 They are the books that our son rifled through eagerly and helped to foster his vivid imagination.

-Now in its tenth year, Oscar’s Book Prize it will continue to reward the brilliant creativity of early-years literature and highlight the importance of reading with children.
-This legacy only works if parents and the publishing industry are as passionate about it as we are.
+For over a decade, Oscar’s Book Prize rewarded the brilliant creativity of early-years literature and highlighted the importance of reading with children.
+This legacy only worked because parents, carers and the publishing industry were as passionate about it as we were.

 James Ashton and Viveka Alvestrand (Oscar’s parents)